-This is a relational database server, developed by Microsoft.
-It is a software product designed to store and retrieve data as requested by other software applications.
+- SQL server This is a relational database server, developed by Microsoft.
+It is a software product designed to store and retrieve data as requested by other software applications. - Staging A staging site is a website used to assemble, test and review its newer versions before it is moved into production.